School Research Partnership: Connections Matter

 Dodge Lecture Honors Research, Election into NAM

-Center Director Kenneth Dodge recently provided a retrospective of his work in a special lecture that honored his induction into the National Academy of Medicine.
+Former Center Director Kenneth Dodge provided a retrospective of his work in a special lecture that honored his induction into the National Academy of Medicine in March 2016.

 Dodge shared his decades of research on defensive processing in children and how hostile attribution bias can be mitigated by teaching children self-control and problem solving.
 He discussed the Fast Track study, which looked at how long-term intervention can positively change defensive processing through home visits, peer coaching and social-emotional classroom lessons.
 The school curriculum has been used in more than 5,000 schools.